 Whale watching tours are offered from April to October.
 The duration of the orca whale watching trips in the morning during summer is roughly 3 hours.
 All other trips are approximately 2 hours long.
 The years 2018 and 2019 were different; fewer orca sightings.
 Instead, more sperm whales were spotted in May and June.
 Very unusual orcas were spotted again in October.
-Therefore, we can give you an idea what you may see and when, but marine life is not predictable and guaranteed.
+Therefore, we can give you an idea of what you may see and when, but marine life is not predictable and guaranteed.
 It's always worth a try.
 We recommend booking at least two trips at different times of the day.
 One thing is guaranteed; YOU get addicted to it.

 Tarifa is the capital city of wind.
 From time to time the Levante is too strong that neither fisher boats nor whale-watching boats can leave the harbour.
 In 2018 July was perfect with almost none wind, but instead, in August the boats couldn't leave the harbour for 17 days.
 Whereas in 2019 the Levante occurred less often and more exciting whale watching trips were possible.
-If there is too much fog in the morning whale watching trips are also canceled.
+If there is too much fog in the morning whale watching trips are also cancelled.
 Book your trip in advance and confirm a day before.

 Dolphins and Pilot Whales

 Dolphins and Pilot Whales can be seen throughout the year.
 Pilot whales are night active diving deep for hunting their prey like squid.
 At daytime, they rest on the surface of the sea.